 Austria had also to reckon with foreign powers.
 France, long Austria's rival in Italy, did not scruple to do what she could to undermine Austria's influence; but her action had national rather than liberal objectives.
 England, on the other hand, while working to undermine Napoleon's power in Italy, had favoured liberal principles, and these were strongly upheld by Lord William Bentinck, our representative at the Bourbon court at Palermo and our Commander in chief.
 There is in fact some justification for the view held by some Italian writers that England encouraged the Italians' hopes of independence and free institutions, only to disappoint them when their promises had served their purpose.2 Lord William was a man of exceedingly strong character and of very independent will, developed by his period of office as Governor of Madras; but his statesmanship was somewhat defective, and he acted too often independently, without regard to his government's policy.
-In Sicily he made England's position secure by enlisting on his side the Sicilian people, who had suffered much from Bourbon misgovernment, against the corrupt court and by setting up a constitution with two chambers on the English model in the place of the old Sicilian constitution, an assembly of three estates, dating from the time of Frederick II.
-But his action on the Mainland was less successful.
-His policy towards Murat was faulty, as we have seen; he rescued Genoa from the French, but his unauthorised restoration of the republic had to be repudiated, and his proclamation issued, in spite of his unfortunate experience with the Sicilian Parliament, which drew from him the not altogether justified outburst that there was not an honest man in Sicily, could be, and was, construed as a promise of independence and liberal institutions, while his government was pledged to a different policy.
-His half promses raised false hopes; and when they were disappointed England gained among the Italians an unenviable reputation for greed and duplicity.
-It may be surprise to English readers to discover that Italian friendship for this country is but a recent growth.
-As the works of the Italian writers of the early part of the XIXth Century show, England was then regarded as only second to France for rapacity, and even a moderate writer like Ottolini suggests that Bentinck misled the Italians in order to secure for England the possession of Sicily and Corsica.
-In 1814 Bentinck was still at his post in Italy; and it is not surprising that Austria regarded him with suspicion while the liberals had hopes of support from England.
+In Sicily he made England's position secure by enlisting on his side the Sicilian people, who had its energies to fighting its own countrymen, when the constitutional question became prominent and was in the end driven to prefer absolutism buttressed by Austria to constitutional independence.

-1 The Legations, as set up after Pius VII.'s return, were Bologna, Ferrara, Ferli. and Ravenna, the last two forming the Romagne.
+The Legations, as set up after Pius VII.'s return, were Bologna, Ferrara, Ferli, and Ravenna, the last two forming the Romagne.
 They were ruled by Cardinals later.
-The remainder of the Papal States was divided into Delegations, ruled by Prelates.
+The remainder of the Papal States was divided into Delegations, Cardinals later.
+The remainder of the Papal S ruled by Prelates.

-2 Colletta, vol. ii., Bk. vii., ch.
-53, p.
+2 Colletta, vol., ii., Bk., vii., ch., 53, p.
 119.